Inpatient care for adolescents with behavioral challenges and co-occurring medical needs.

-Helping teens with high-acuity needs reach new heights through specialty, integrated care.
+Helping teens reach new heights through whole-person care.

-Within a highly structured hospital-level care setting, the True North Program at Nexus Children’s Hospital provides 24/7 medical management, evidence-based psychiatric care, and structured therapeutic programming.
-Our interdisciplinary team develops individualized treatment plans focused on stabilization, functional improvement, and safe transition to a lower level of care — whether that’s home, foster placement, or another supportive setting.
+In a hospital-level care setting, we provide 24/7 medical management, evidence-based psychiatric care, and structured therapeutic programming within a highly supervised environment.
+Each patient receives an individualized treatment plan developed by an interdisciplinary team, with clearly defined goals focused on stabilization, functional improvement, and safe transition to a lower level of care, whether that’s home, foster placement, or another supportive setting within our network, because we’re mending minds.

 How does an integrated, hospital-level medical and behavioral program differ from a standalone psychiatric facility or residential treatment center?